ljhnick/analytics-agent/README.md

 - Python 3.11+
 - A Google account with access to your GA4 property and/or Firebase project
 - A PostgreSQL database (optional)

+## Privacy

+See our [Privacy Policy](https://ljhnick.github.io/analytics-agent/privacy.html).
+Analytics Agent runs entirely on your machine — no data is sent to any third-party server.